 Hello, my name is Colin Zestcott.

 Thank you for visiting my website!
-I am currently an Assistant Professor of Psychology at the State University of New York at Geneseo.
+The Social Cognition Lab is moving to the College of St. Scholastica in Duluth, MN beginning Fall 2019.
 I’m originally from Minneapolis, MN and received a B.A. in Psychology from Macalester College in 2012 and a Ph.D. in Social Psychology from the University of Arizona in 2017.
 My research broadly examines the role of implicit and explicit processes in how people understand the self and others.

 Overview.
 Research in the Social Cognition Lab broadly examines how implicit and explicit processes contribute to prejudice and stereotyping, health disparities, and embodiment.